thenorthalliance/DockerIntro/README.md

 You need to have Docker installed and running to continue.
 This git repo contains a Node web app, and you will in this tutorial learn how to containerize the app using Docker, as well as set up a Volume for storing data.
 Get docker here : https://docs.docker.com/get-docker/

+## Build images and containers and control the containers

 1. Create a file with the name Dockerfile in `/app` and paste in the following content.
 The file should have no extention.

 ```